KarhouTam/pFedLA/README.md

 ### Training

-Scripts for running experiment with fixed args are in `./scripts`
+Scripts for running pFedLA with fixed args are in `./scripts`

 ```shell
 cd ./scripts;